anhornsby/batch-rl/README.md

 Plots of the bellman loss for each timestep and the mean number of timesteps for each simulation will be saved to `plots/`.

 You will probably see that the model is quite unstable, in that it will frequently learn and then forget the optimal solution over subsequent iterations.

+## Contact

+Please leave an issue/PR if you discover any issues.

+Find out more about my work at my website [https://anhornsby.github.io/](https://anhornsby.github.io/)